Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Cross-Type Feature Extractor Transformations in HGNNs

 \subsection{Empirical gap between $f_s$ and $f_t$}

 Here we study the experimental consequences of the above observation via simulation.
 We first construct a synthetic graph extending the 2-type graph in Figure~\ref{fig:toy:hg} to have multiple nodes per-type, and multiple classes.
-Next, we include well-separated classes in both the graph and feature space, where edges and Euclidean node features are well-clustered within-type and within-class (more details available in Appendix~\ref{appendix:graph-generator:toy}).
+To maximize the effects of having different feature extractors, we sample source and target nodes from the same feature distributions and each classes are well-separated in the both the graph and feature space (more details available in Appendix~\ref{appendix:graph-generator:toy}).

-On such a well-separated graph, without considering the observation in Section~\ref{sec:motivation:feature_extractor}, there may seem to be no need for domain adaptation from $f_t$ to $f_s$.
-However, when we train the HGNN model solely on $s$-type nodes, as shown in Figure~\ref{fig:toy_exp:accuracy} we find the test accuracy for $s$-type nodes to be high ($90\%$) and the test accuracy for $t$-type nodes to be quite low ($25\%$).
+On such a well-aligned heterogeneous graph, without considering the observation in Section~\ref{sec:motivation:feature_extractor}, there may seem to be no need for domain adaptation from $f_t$ to $f_s$.
+However, when we train the HMPNN model solely on $s$-type nodes, as shown in Figure~\ref{fig:toy_exp:accuracy} we find the test accuracy for $s$-type nodes to be high ($90\%$, blue line) and the test accuracy for $t$-type nodes to be quite low ($25\%$, green line).
 Now if instead we make the $t$-type nodes use the source feature extractor $f_s$, much more transfer learning is possible (${\sim}65\%$, orange line).
-This shows the performance drop mainly comes from the different feature extractors present in the HGNN model, and so domain adaptation on it can not be solved by simply matching data distributions.
+This shows that the different feature extractors present in the HMPNN model result in the significant performance drop, and simply matching input data distributions can not solve the problem.

 To analyze this phenomenon at the level of backpropagation, in Figures~\ref{fig:toy_exp:transform_w}-\ref{fig:toy_exp:message_w} we show the magnitude of gradients passed to parameters of source and target node types.
-As we intuited in Section~\ref{sec:motivation:feature_extractor}, and as illustrated in Figures~\ref{fig:toy:source_cg}-\ref{fig:toy:target_cg}, we find that the final-layer \textbf{Transform} parameter $W^{(2)}_t$ for type-$t$ nodes have zero gradients (Figure~\ref{fig:toy_exp:transform_w}), and similarly for the final-layer \textbf{Message} parameters (Figure~\ref{fig:toy_exp:message_w}).
+As illustrated in Figures~\ref{fig:toy:source_cg}-\ref{fig:toy:target_cg}, we find that the final-layer \textbf{Transform} parameter $W^{(2)}_t$ for type-$t$ nodes have zero gradients (Figure~\ref{fig:toy_exp:transform_w}), and similarly for the final-layer \textbf{Message} parameters (Figure~\ref{fig:toy_exp:message_w}).
 Additionally, those same parameters in the first-layer for $t$-type nodes have much smaller gradients than their $s$-type counterparts: $W^{(1)}_{t}$ (blue line in Figure~\ref{fig:toy_exp:transform_w}), $M^{(1)}_{st}$ and $M^{(1)}_{tt}$ (blue and orange lines in Figure~\ref{fig:toy_exp:message_w}) appear below than other lines.
 This is because they contribute to $f_s$ less than $f_t$